Deploy network policies with CKS

 This tutorial demonstrates how to implement basic network policies on CoreWeave Kubernetes Service (CKS) clusters to segment and secure Pod-to-Pod communication.
 By the end, you have a working default-deny network policy and a targeted allow rule, validated with test Pods.
 You'll learn the rationale behind each step, CoreWeave-specific best practices, and how to validate your configuration.

-This tutorial is intended for platform engineers and cluster operators who need to enforce Pod-level network segmentation on CKS.
+This tutorial is for platform engineers and cluster operators who need to enforce Pod-level network segmentation on CKS.

 ## Prerequisites